ahmedpopal456/PPP-Picture-Password-Protector-/README.md

 This web application, which was designed as a service running on the Google Cloud (GAE), serves as a tool that are meant for users who:

-1- Are subscribed to a multitude of password-protected services 2- Have a difficulty in remember all of the various passwords they hold for these services
+1- Are subscribed to a multitude of password-protected services

+2- Have a difficulty in remember all of the various passwords they hold for these services

-2- PPP therefore allows its users to upload images to its server, and then blend different passwords into it.
-PPP will detect the best position where the passwords should be hidden, and returns the transformed image to the user.
+PPP therefore allows its users to upload images to its server, and then blend different passwords into it.
+PPP will detect the best position where the passwords should be hidden, and will return the transformed image to the user.